MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/aquila-common-questions.md

 During the deployment phase, there can be several reasons why deploying an Aquila instance shows an error.
 It might be some backend error, or you might have given the wrong credentials for one of the accounts.
 In the scenario of an error during deployment, it is best to delete the instance and create one again.

-### What if the correct procedure to delete an Instance?
+### What if the correct procedure to delete an instance?

 In order to delete the instance, you can either delete it from the instance view itself or from the *Resource Group* view.